 Hong Kong SFC Approves Virtual Asset Staking, HashKey Exchange Authorized to Launch Ethereum ETF Staking Services

-The SFC stated in the announcement, "The SFC recognizes the potential benefits of staking in enhancing the security of blockchain networks and allowing investors to earn returns from virtual assets in a regulated market environment."
+The SFC stated in the announcement, "The Commission recognizes the potential benefits of staking in enhancing the security of blockchain networks and allowing investors to earn returns from virtual assets in a regulated market environment."

 In February of this year, the SFC released the "Virtual Asset Development Roadmap" ("A-S-P-I-Re" framework) and proposed to consider expanding the range of virtual asset products under a regulatory framework, including providing staking, leverage, and lending services under clear guidelines.

 This service relies on HashKey Cloud's excellent node operation capabilities to provide users with secure and compliant staking services.
-In the near future, investors will not only be able to hold Ethereum ETFs for staking returns but also directly hold ETH and earn additional returns through our staking services."
+In the near future, investors will not only be able to hold Ethereum ETFs for staking returns but also hold ETH directly and earn additional returns through our staking services."

 Grayscale and Osprey Reach Settlement in Bitcoin ETF Lawsuit